CMB constraints on DHOST theories: Introduction

 Our Boltzmann solver developed in our previous paper \cite{Hiramatsu:2020fcd} incorporates the EFT equations with the EFT parameters up to $\beta_1$.
-In the EFT approach, we fix the six EFT parameters to be proportional to $\Omega_{\rm DE}(t)$, the fractional amount of the dark energy, following the same setup as in Ref.~\cite{DAmico:2016ntq}.
-In the Crisostomi-Koyama model, we properly set the EFT parameters given as the arbitrary functions of $\phi$ and $X$ that are determined by solving the background equation for $\phi$.
-To compute the viable parameters regions, we developed a simple MCMC code incorporating the Metropolis algorithm.
+In the EFT approach, we assume that the six EFT parameters are proportional to $\Omega_{\rm DE}(t)$, the fractional amount of the dark energy, following the same setup as in Ref.~\cite{DAmico:2016ntq}.
+In the CK model, the EFT parameters are given by functions of the background scalar field $\phi$ and $X$ that are determined by solving the background equation for $\phi$.
+Hence the model parameters characterising this model affect both the background and the perturbations.
+We use the MCMC method incorporating the Metropolis algorithm to compute the confidence intervals of the model parameters in the EFT approach and the CK model.

 This paper is organised as follows.
-In Sec.~\ref{sec:DHOST}, we briefly review the DHOST theories.
+In Sec.~\ref{sec:DHOST}, we briefly review the DHOST theories and their effective description.
 In Sec.~\ref{sec:model}, we explain two concrete theoretical models and briefly mention the numerical setup.
 Then we show the results of the MCMC simulations in Sec.~\ref{sec:results} and give a conclusion in Sec.~\ref{sec:conclusion}.

-Throughout this paper, we use the units with $c=\hbar=1$.
+Throughout this paper, we use the unit with $c=\hbar=1$.